Anti-Bihari sentiment: Causes

-Since the late 1980s and through to 2005, poor governance and annual flooding of Bihar by the Kosi River (Sorrow of Bihar) contributed to a crisis in the Bihar economy.
-Corruption in regional politics and kidnappings of professional workers between 1990 and 2005 who spoke against the corruption contributed to an economic collapse and led to the flight of capital, middle class professionals, and business leaders to other parts of India.
-This flight of business and capital increased unemployment and this led to the mass migration of Bihari farmers and unemployed youth to more developed states of India.
-The state has a per capita income of $536 a year against India's average of $1470 and 30.6% of the state's population lives below the poverty line against India's average of 22.15%.
-The level of urbanisation (10.5%) is below the national average (27.78%).
-Urban poverty in Bihar (32.91%) is above the national average of 23.62%.
-Bihar has highest population density and lowest GDP in India.
-Also using per capita water supply as a surrogate variable, Bihar (61 litres per day) is below the national average (142 litres per day).
+Between the late 1980s and 2005, Bihar faced significant economic challenges due to a combination of poor governance and recurrent flooding caused by the Kosi River, often referred to as the "Sorrow of Bihar".
+Widespread corruption in regional politics, along with incidents of kidnappings targeting professionals who spoke out against such corruption, contributed to an economic decline.
+This environment led to the emigration of capital, middle-class professionals, and business leaders to other parts of India.

+The resulting flight of investment and talent exacerbated unemployment in the state, prompting large-scale migration of Bihari farmers and unemployed youth to more economically developed states.
+Bihar has a per capita income of approximately US$536 per annum, compared to the national average of US$1,470.
+About 30.6% of Bihar's population lives below the poverty line, higher than the national average of 22.15%.
+The level of urbanisation in the state is 10.5%, significantly below the national average of 27.78%, while urban poverty stands at 32.91%, compared to the national average of 23.62%.
+Bihar also has the highest population density and the lowest GDP per capita among all Indian states.